 Local Building Codes

-Different areas have minimum amperage and wiring requirements to meet safety standards.
+Different areas have minimum amperage and house wiring requirements to meet safety standards.

 Insurance Implications